 Boilers – Get a qualified heating engineer to check your system annually to help prevent any problems.
 A fifth of homeowners had experienced problems with out-of-date gas fittings or heating systems.

 Fences – Wooden fence posts are likely to rot at ground level, but they can be maintained regularly, and posts can be replaced before the problem becomes too large.
 One in seven homeowners had experienced problems with boundary walls or fences, and most problems were weather-related.
+Winter is a good time to do this, when plant-growth is at rest.

 Water problems – Issues such as mould and condensation can be avoided by ensuring that rooms are regularly aired.
 If you have to dry washing indoors, leave a window open and ensure that the room is heated.
 Grouting and bathroom sealants should be checked regularly and repaired before water damage can occur.